Personnel and Policy Procedures

 H. Strauss, D. Longcope and E. Hameiri, Magneto Fluid Dynamics Computations on Structured and Unstructured Meshes, AFOSR Grantees and Contractors Meeting, Research in Computational Mathematics, pp. 22-25, 1993.

-In a suitable format.
+Miscellaneous including abstract presentations in a suitable format.

 7.4 The PPC recommends that promotion dossiers contain the following information.